Martin Olive

-Martin Olive (born 18 April 1958) played first-class and List A cricket for Somerset from 1977 to 1981.
+Martin Olive (born 18 April 1958) was an English cricketer who played first-class and List A cricket for Somerset from 1977 to 1981.
 He also played Minor Counties and List A cricket for Devon.
 He was born at Watford, Hertfordshire.

+Career

 Olive was a right-handed middle-order or opening batsman.
 He was a successful school cricketer at Millfield School and was playing for Somerset's second eleven at the age of 17.
 In 1977, he made a single List A appearance and then his first-class debut, playing in a handful of games, and then appeared in the England Under-19 team in one-day international matches.
 The strength of Somerset's squad restricted Olive's first-team opportunities to a single game in each of the 1978 and 1979 seasons; he did not play any further one-day matches for Somerset.
 But in 1980, he played in nine first-class games, and in the match against Yorkshire at Weston-super-Mare he made exactly 50, the only first-class half-century of his career.
 Wisden Cricketers' Almanack, in its report on Somerset in the 1981 edition, said that Olive "did enough to suggest a future as a sound opening batsman".

 In 1981, however, Olive was unsuccessful in the three first-class matches in which he appeared, and Jeremy Lloyds became the regular opening batsman for the team.
 Olive left the Somerset staff at the end of the season and took a job in a building society in Devon: the building society was the target of a holdup on his first day.
 In 1982, 1986 and 1987, he played Minor Counties cricket for Devon and in 1987 he made a single List A appearance in the NatWest Trophy, opening the batting for Devon in a heavy defeat against Worcestershire.

-As of 2011, he is head of key accounts at Sun Life Financial of Canada, based in Bristol.
+As of 2011, he was head of key accounts at Sun Life Financial of Canada, based in Bristol.